jorgeancal/my-config/README.md

-# Init Script for zsh config
+# My config

+## Prerequisites
+- Zsh should be installed
+- curl
+- git should be installed